PivotBuddy

 Type 2: Reversible Decisions

-Requires: CEO authority, inform board after the fact
+Requires: CEO authority, inform board in the monthly update

 Examples: